1m5/1m5-did/README.md

 * Data can be shown to 3rd parties if the member wishes as in the example with being old enough to purchase alcohol in a jurisdiction requiring proof of age but all data owned by the user is managed by the user to uphold voluntaryism.
 * The only rules to be followed within 1M5 is ethics and it's defined to be the non-aggression principle / voluntary relationships (voluntaryism).

-### The rights of identity holders must supersede any other platform or ecosystem entities</h2>
+### The rights of identity holders must supersede any other platform or ecosystem entities

 If a conflict arises between the needs of the platform or entities engaging with identity holders, the governance must be designed to err on the side of preserving these rights for identity holder over the